 Alongside the proposed bill, the Ministry of Housing updated its standard tenancy agreement so that landlords cannot issue a ‘blanket ban’ on pets in their tenancy.

 Allowing pets is now the default position on the government’s recommended model tenancy agreement.

 If a landlord doesn’t want their tenant to have a pet, they must object in writing within 28 days of a written request from the tenant.
 The landlord must provide a good reason, such as in smaller properties where owning a pet would be impractical.

-Tenants will still have a legal duty to cover the costs of any damage caused by pets, but more tenants will be able to find suitable accommodation.
+Tenants will still have a legal duty to cover the costs of any damage caused by pets.

 Housing Minister Christopher Pincher MP said:

-"We are a nation of animal lovers and over the last year more people than ever before have welcome pets into their lives and homes.
+“We are a nation of animal lovers and over the last year more people than ever before have welcomed pets into their lives and homes.

 “This [change] strikes the right balance between helping more people find a home that’s right for them and their pet while ensuring landlords’ properties are safeguarded against inappropriate or badly behaved pets.“

 Has the Tenant Fee Ban made this worse for pet owners?